 \end{lemma}

 The exponent $\zeta(M,W)$ is determined by the first positive eigenvalue of $\Hess_q L$.
-To derive the exponential decay from Lemma \ref{Lemma-exponentialdecay}, set $P_1(t,s)=P(t, s+R)$ for some $R\gg0 $ in Property \ref{Lemma-uniformdecay}. \begin{remark} Apparently, Lemma \ref{Lemma-exponentialdecay} holds when $P$ is time-independent, since in this case $\{P(t,s)\}_{s\in[0,\infty)_s}$ is a downward gradient flowline of $L=\re W$ for any fixed $t\in \R_t$ and $L$ is a Morse function.
-It is not clear to the author whether $\{P(\cdot, s)\}_{s\in [0,\infty)}$ forms a down-ward gradient flowline (in the spatial direction) of some functional in general. \end{remark}
+To derive the exponential decay of the distance function from Lemma \ref{Lemma-exponentialdecay}, set $P_1(t,s)=P(t, s+R)$ for some $R\gg0 $ in Lemma \ref{Lemma-uniformdecay}. \begin{remark} Apparently, Lemma \ref{Lemma-exponentialdecay} holds when $P$ is time-independent, since in this case $\{P(t,s)\}_{s\in[0,\infty)_s}$ is a downward gradient flowline of $L=\re W$ for any fixed $t\in \R_t$, and $L$ is a Morse function.
+It is not clear to the author whether $\{P(\cdot, s)\}_{s\in [0,\infty)}$ forms a downward gradient flowline (in the spatial direction) of some functional in general. \end{remark}